 Why Not Recycle?!

 Maybe you have real doubts about the positive impact of recycling.
-Maybe you think it is only "hippy" stuff.
-Maybe you have a school report due, if so sorry about the previous allegations.
+Maybe you think it's only "hippy" stuff.
+Maybe you have a school report due.

 This page aims to show you the many ways recycling helps us and the environment.